Shaheema-dot/Python-Basics/README.md

 # Python-Basics
-This Repository Contains Basic Python Codes Examples For Beginners.
+This Repository Contains Basic Python Code Examples For Beginners.